breakroot/CyberDefenders/README.md

 <img src="https://github.com/breakroot/CyberDefenders/blob/main/l'espion.png/qq3.png">

-Since we went through each repository one at a time a while back, we did come across various frameworks and tools that are connected to crypto-mining.
-It includes **XMRig**. **XMRig** is open-source software designed for mining cryptocurrencies like Monero or Bitcoin. <br>
+Since we previously walked through each repository one at a time, we have encountered a number of frameworks and tools related to crypto-mining.
+There is also **XMRig**.
+Open-source software called **XMRig** is made for mining cryptocurrencies like Monero or Bitcoin.. <br>
  <img src="https://github.com/breakroot/CyberDefenders/blob/main/l'espion.png/q3.png">

  * Answer
   ```sh
  XMRig
   ```
-We have solved first three question by analyzing given github profile.
-NOw, if we search insiders username which we got from github in google then we will see that the insider also have a linkedin and an instagram profile along with github.
+By examining the provided github profile, the first three questions have been answered.
+Now, if we search the insider's username that we copied from github on google, we'll discover that they also have accounts on Instagram and LinkedIn in addition to github.

 <p align="center">
 <img src="https://github.com/breakroot/CyberDefenders/blob/main/l'espion.png/q4.png">

-If we visit to the linkedin and instagram profile, we will find more information about him/her.
+More details about the person are available on their linkedin and Instagram profiles.

 **<h3>Question4</h3>**